schottkey7/coding-exercises/hashtags-flask/README.md

 To import web pages, specify a URL in the "Load Web Pages" section and hit "Process".
 After a successful import, the web document will appear in the drop-down menu and will be available for reports.
 Currently, only web pages containing text and html are supported.

-I explored using the python package [spaCy](https://spacy.io/) for this task and concluded that it is for more advanced tasks when natural language processing becomes more central.
+I explored using the python package [spaCy](https://spacy.io/) for this task and concluded that it is for more advanced use cases when natural language processing becomes more central.
 For this task it was sufficient to find a way to obtain words and sentences from the text without understanding the components and the relationships between the words.
 For sentiment analysis, for example, spaCy would be ideal.

 ## Requirements